 • Intended use of property (rental, secondary, or primary home)

-You can ask your realtor to forward you this information or obtain it from publicly available sources.
+You can ask your real estate agent to forward you this information or obtain it from publicly available sources.
 Often, many of these details can be found in your home inspection and appraisal reports.
 Remember to disclose any improvements or renovations that have been made over time.

 Step 3: Consider Whether You Need Added Coverage

-In fact, here’s a list of common events that are often NOT covered under most home insurance, unbeknownst to many Americans:
+In fact, here’s a list of common events that are often NOT covered under most home insurance:

 • Water and sewer backup